with JESSICA BROUSSEAU, Pro Mechanic for Liv Racing

 You also might need:

 Multi-tool (to remove your axle on some bikes)

-Step by step guide to fixing a tubeless flat:
+Step by step guide to changing your tube:

 Shift!
 If you have a rear flat, shift into the smallest ring on your cassette.
 This will make the chain loose and will ensure your wheel is easy to remove and reinstall.
 If you have rim brakes, spread your brake pads by removing the cable tension or flipping the lever.
 If you are fixing a flat mid ride instead of at home, you can flip your bike upside down to remove the wheel(s).
 If you're worried about scrapes or scuffs on your handlebar tape and saddle, find a grassy area or ride with a rag in your jersey pocket.
 If you ride a mountain bike with hydraulic disc brakes, you might be worried about air finding its way into your brake lines.
 Usually, this is only an issue if you store your bike upside down for long periods of time.

 Remove the wheel from the bike.
 Remember, each bike can be different.
 We recommend practicing removing both your front and rear wheel from your bike so you are prepared when you get a flat.
 Generally speaking, the rear is always the wheel that gives you trouble.
 If you make sure you shift into the smallest ring on the cassette, it should make this easier.
 Then, remove the axle or loosen the quick release (but don't remove the nut!), pull the derailleur back and out of the way, and pull your wheel straight up and out of the dropouts.